shawngraham/graham-for-keywords/short-list-artefacts.md

 ![img](/img/history-MarkSample-wrong-with-essays.png)
 + Artifact Type: description of an assignment that imagines 'writing' to be more akin to 'making'
 + Source URL:http://www.samplereality.com/2009/03/12/whats-wrong-with-writing-essays/
 + Artifact Permissions: no license appears.
 Copy of the Artifact (in HTML, PDF, DOCX, TXT, MD, RTF, MP3, MP4, MOV, PNG, or JPG), if possible
 + Creator and Affiliation: Mark Sample, Davidson College

-This piece crystalizes the issue around essays: we are too much concerned with 'form' and forgetting about 'content', moreover, that 'writing' could mean something far more expansive.
-Sample offers an example of an assignment designed to 'take the words out of writing'.
+This piece crystalizes the issue around essays: we are too much concerned with 'form' and forgetting about 'content'.
+He points out that 'text' derives from the Latin 'to weave', and uses that metaphor to suggest expanding the range of possibilities.
+Accordingly, Sample offers an example of an assignment designed to 'take the words out of writing', a prompt to create an 'abstract mapping' of a videogame's underlying complexity and representation of the world.
+A similar prompt could be devised for domains beyond the representation of history in videogames, for instance, the organization of an archival fonds.

 ## The Unessay
 ![img](/img/history-odonnell-unessay.png)